The Hobbit: The Desolation of Smaug: Home media

 The Hobbit: The Desolation of Smaug was released on DVD, Blu-ray, and Blu-ray 3D on 7 April 2014 in the United Kingdom and on 8 April 2014 in the United States.
 Three different versions were released: a Limited Collector's Edition Blu-ray, Blu-ray 3D, DVD, and digital download combo pack; a Blu-ray 3D combo pack; a Blu-ray combo pack, and a two-disc DVD special edition.
 Extras include three making-of featurettes, 4 production web videos, and a music video for "I See Fire" by Ed Sheeran.
+The film's home video sales earned a revenue of $95.1 million with 4.7 million copies sold, making it the fifth best-selling title of 2014.

-An extended edition of The Desolation of Smaug was released digitally on 21 October 2014, and was released on DVD, Blu-ray and 3D Blu-ray 3 November 2014 in the United Kingdom, and 4 November 2014 in the United States, with 25 minutes of new material and original music.
+An extended edition of The Desolation of Smaug was released digitally on 21 October 2014, and was released on DVD, Blu-ray, and 3D Blu-ray on 3 November 2014 in the United Kingdom, and 4 November 2014 in the United States, with 25 minutes of new material and original music.

 The Desolation of Smaug was released in Ultra HD Blu-ray on 30 November 2020 in the United Kingdom and on 1 December 2020 in the United States, along with the other films of the trilogy, including both the theatrical and the extended editions of the films.

 Reception

 Box office

 The Hobbit: The Desolation of Smaug grossed $258.4 million in North America and $700.6 million in other countries for a worldwide total of $959 million.
 Calculating in all expenses, Deadline Hollywood estimated that the film made a profit of $134.1 million.
 It is the fourth highest-grossing 2013 film, and grossed $209 million worldwide on its opening weekend.

 In North America, The Desolation of Smaug earned $8.8 million during its midnight opening, making it the second-highest December showing ever, behind only the first instalment.
 The film topped the box office on its opening day with $31.2 million.
-It remained in first place throughout its opening weekend, grossing $73,645,197, a 13% drop from its predecessor.
+It remained in first place throughout its opening weekend grossing $73.6 million, a 13% drop from its predecessor.
 The Desolation of Smaug was in first place at the box office for three consecutive weekends.